nz-social-investment-agency/sia_analytical_processes/scripts/siu_coding_style_guide_v1.0.md

 ```

 * Direct the eye to the data and its patterns, and minimise visual distraction from guides, labels and chartjunk.
 Read Cleveland and Tufte.
-* Gridlines should either be white (or pale grey) if on a grey or similar plotting area, or pale grey on a white (or near white) plotting area – always should be much less attention-grabbing than whatever represents the data.
+* Gridlines should either be white (or pale grey) if on a grey or similar plotting area, or pale grey on a white (or near white) plotting area â always should be much less attention-grabbing than whatever represents the data.
 No black or dark grey gridlines on white plotting area.
 * Remove or at least minimise frames and borders around figures, plotting areas, legends; and if we must have them, make them pale grey rather than black.
 * Put borders on tables into the visual background (eg- pale grey rather than black).
 * Annotations, trend and smoothing lines, ellipses, etc all have their place if they draw the eye to the story.
-* Minimal reliance on point shape and linetype – more than about three variants and they get hard to tell apart.
+* Minimal reliance on point shape and linetype â more than about three variants and they get hard to tell apart.

 * Test important graphics through one of the online colour blind simulators
 * Carefully choose between discrete, diverging (eg blue to grey to red) and strictly increasing (eg. pale blue to dark blue) scales.
-Don’t use a discrete colour scale for an ordered variable (eg “year” in bar charts, better to go from pale blue to dark blue than have discrete colours)
+Donât use a discrete colour scale for an ordered variable (eg âyearâ in bar charts, better to go from pale blue to dark blue than have discrete colours)
 * Discrete scales should (generally) have equal chroma and luminance
 * Use well-designed and tested schemes like Viridis and Brewer when you can.
 * In barcharts (only) the continuous value axis must go to zero; but in line charts (eg time series) and scatter plots axes limits should maximise the plotting area used for the data.
 * Barcharts or dot plots should generally have the categories in some meaningful, non-alphabetical order (eg largest value to lowest), so just reading down the list of labels gives the reader something.
-* Order levels in legends to minimise the eye’s workload in travelling from the legend to the data; and consider direct labels as an alternative.
+* Order levels in legends to minimise the eyeâs workload in travelling from the legend to the data; and consider direct labels as an alternative.

 ### The text within a graphic
 * Country names should follow MFAT or United Nations practice.
-* Clean up factor names etc before they go into the legend eg “Male” and “Female” rather than “SexMale”, “SexFemale”; and “New Plymouth” not “New_Plymouth”.
+* Clean up factor names etc before they go into the legend eg âMaleâ and âFemaleâ rather than âSexMaleâ, âSexFemaleâ; and âNew Plymouthâ not âNew_Plymouthâ.

 ```r
 ... +